Glossary

 Attestation

 A message sent to the Block Producer (BP) by any Block Keeper (BK) after receiving a block.
 The Attestation is a BLS signature generated using the BK’s private key.
-The Block Producer of the next block must aggregate all received Attestations for the previous block into one BLS signature and include it in the Common section of the new block.
+The BP of the next block must aggregate all received Attestations for the previous block into one BLS signature and include it in the Common section of the new block.

 B